djhaskin987/degasolv/docs/command-reference.rst

 against which to compare a package's fversion.
-The character sequences ``<``, ``<=``, ``!=``, ``==``, ``>=``, and ``>`` represent the comparisons "older than", "older than or equal to", "not equal to", "equal to", "newer than or equal to", and "newer than", respectively.
-In the current implementation, versions are compared using `version-clj`_ rules.
+The character sequences ``<``, ``<=``, ``!=``, ``==``, ``>=``, and ``>`` represent the comparisons "older than", "older than or equal to", "not equal to", "equal to", "newer than or equal to", and "newer than", respectively, using whatever version comparison algorithm was specified using the CLI, or using the maven version comparison algorithm by default.

 In addition to the above operators, two other version spec operators are
 provided:

   * The "matches" operator: ``<>``.
 This operator is given in a version spec as ``<>REGEX``.
 The version of any package found during the resolution